Code-Institute-Submissions/CI-MS3-acronym-base/README.md

 ## Strategy

-* Website with collection of internet acronyms.
+* The website with a collection of internet acronyms.
-* Socialmedia is full of acronyms and this website is made for user to be able to look up the meanings of acronyms.
+* Social media is full of acronyms and this website is made for the user to be able to look up the meanings of acronyms.
 * It has search functionality and add, update and remove functionality for registered users.
-* Website has user login or register features.
+* The website has user login or register features.

 ## Scope